Photographically Speaking

 Job spill – When an assignment runs longer than planned.

-Karaoke Klickr – Someone who copies other photographers’ work then posts and brags about “their” pictures on their Flickr page.
+Karaoke Klickr – Someone who copies other photographers’ work and then posts and brags about “their” pictures on their Flickr page.

 Late-birding – Arriving late at an event.
 “I’ll be late-birding the hockey game tomorrow because I have to do the mayor’s press conference first.”